obi-tec/logger-console/README.md

 # Logger Console
-A simple library write log for Lambda Applications with Cloudwath logs.
+A simple library write log for Lambda Applications with Cloudwatch logs.

 ## Installation
 ```bash